 United States: 1990-2015; 2016-2017

-I’ve already been to all 50 US states, but since our lists (and my blog posts) focus on the places we’ve been together, for now, we can only include 22 states (plus Washington DC).
-Trips back home are going to start getting a little more exciting I think. 🙂
+I’ve already been to all 50 US states, but since our lists (and my blog posts) focus on the places Tucker and I have been together, for now, we can only include 22 states (plus Washington DC).
+Trips back home are going to start getting a little more exciting I think.

 We only lived in Łódź for one year, but we did our best to see the variety that Poland has to offer!
 9 out of 16 voivodeships visited.